grahampullan/extract-tiles/README.md

   - **Wireframe**: Toggle mesh rendering between solid and wireframe
   - **Bounding Boxes**: Overlay each tile's world-space bounding box while keeping the surface visible
   - **Tile Colours**: Replace surface shading with a unique colour per tile to visualise current LOD coverage
+  - **Simple Shading**: Swap to a lambert material (optionally using vertex colours) for a softer lit appearance; combines the viewer’s ambient fill with a directional light mounted to the camera so highlights track your orbit

 ## Performance Tuning